-Whether you’re just starting to get into fitness or you’re a gym addict, creatine is a supplement you will have most likely heard of- but what actually is creatine?
-And what does it do?
-Other than our favourite supplement whey protein, creatine is the most researched and scientifically studied supplement on the market- so much so it’s claims are endorsed by the European food standards agency.
-Despite this fact, many gym goers still don’t have a knowledge of what creatine is and how it should fit into their training regime.
-This article will hopefully clear up some of your most commonly asked questions and also some misconceptions.
+Whether you’re just starting to get into fitness or you’re a gym addict, creatine is a supplement you will have most likely heard of, but what is it actually and what does it do?
+Other than our favourite supplement, whey protein, creatine is the most researched and scientifically studied supplement on the market, so much so that claims regarding this supplement are endorsed by the European Food Standards Aagency.

-ATP is used rapidly during exercise and therefore not only are demands increased- but stores also need to be replenished.
-An increase in creatine demand can be difficult to achieve from the diet alone which is why supplementation is usually recommended.
+ATP is used rapidly during exercise and therefore not only are demands increased, but stores also need to be replenished.
+An increase in creatine demand can be difficult to achieve from your diet alone, which is why supplementation is usually recommended.
 Consuming creatine monohydrate can enhance the storage and availability of creatine phosphate in the body so it is readily available to make more ATP during exercise.

-The path that creatine takes once consumed in the body is related to as the phosphocreatine (PCr) system, which is generally used to describe its involvement in “high-energy phosphate” metabolism of cells and tissues with high-energy demands.
+The path that creatine takes once consumed in the body is referred to as the phosphocreatine (PCr) system.
+It is generally used to describe its involvement in “high-energy phosphate” metabolism of cells and tissues with high-energy demands.

 1. Power, Strength and Muscle Increase

-The phosphocreatine (PCr) system acts to provide the main source of energy for sporting activities which require short bursts of high intensity exercise, making creatine known to be the most useful, must have supplement when it comes to supporting activities such as weight training, sprints and any other activity that requires explosive movement.
+The phosphocreatine system acts to provide the main source of energy for sporting activities requiring short bursts of high-intensity exercise, making creatine the most useful, must-have supplement when it comes to sporting activities such as weight training, sprints and and those using explosive movement.

-Due to the large amount of scientific studies that have been performed observing the effects of creatine, there is a whole host of evidence that illustrates how creatine can boost performance, strength and power through various mechanisms (Bird, 2003).
-Because creatine is a fuel source; it is your body’s first choice of energy when performing anaerobic exercise.
-By supplementing with creatine you can act to increase creatine stores, providing your body with more energy for your training, which in turn can allow you to lift heavier and increase the number of repetitions.
+Due to a large number of scientific studies that have been performed observing the effects of creatine, there is a whole host of evidence that illustrates how this useful supplement can boost performance, strength and power through various mechanisms (Bird, 2003).
+Because creatine is a fuel source; it’s your body’s first choice of energy when performing anaerobic exercise (such as running or cycling).
+By supplementing with it, you can act to increase creatine stores, providing your body with more energy for your training.
+In turn, this can allow you to lift heavier weights and increase the number of repetitions you can complete.

-By pushing your body that little bit further, extra micro tears in your muscles can occur (the ache that you feel in your muscles from training) whereby once repaired your muscles will be bigger, faster and stronger.
-Therefore creatine supplementation combined with an effective level of training can act to increase strength and lean muscle mass and to improve the performance of high-intensity activities in men and women.
-However, low-intensity, long-duration exercise may not be affected by creatine monohydrate.
+By pushing your body that little bit further, extra micro tears in your muscles can occu (the ache that you feel in your muscles from training).
+Once repaired, your muscles will be bigger, faster and stronger.
+Therefore, creatine supplementation, combined with an effective level of training, can act to increase strength and lean muscle mass, as well as improve the performance of high-intensity activities in both men and women.
+Low-intensity, long-duration exercise however may not be affected by supplementation.

-Not only this, but during diets and periods of energy restriction, anaerobic performance and body protein can decrease when practiced by some athletes for weight loss.
-However, in a study by Rockwell et al. (2001) the effect of creatine supplementation during energy restriction was assessed.
-The study tested the effects of creatine on exercise performance ,including 10 sprints of 6 s, with 30-s rest, nitrogen balance, and body composition.
-In this study candidates were either given creatine or a placebo for 4 days.
-Results showed that there was an increase in the work done in sprints and increased muscle during energy restriction for those who consumed creatine- with unaffected protein loss.
+Additionally, during diets and periods of energy restriction, anaerobic performance and body protein can decrease when practised for weight loss.
+However, in a study by Rockwell et al. (2001), the effect of creatine supplementation during energy restriction was assessed.
+The study tested the effects of creatine on exercise performance (including 10 sprints of 6 seconds, with 30 seconds of rest), nitrogen balance, and body composition.
+In this study, candidates were either given creatine or a placebo for 4 days.
+For those who consumed creatine, the results showed that there was an increase in muscle and in the work done whilst sprinting during energy restriction – with unaffected protein loss.

-Another benefit of creatine supplementation is that it can act to improve aaerobic capacity.
-For example a study by Bleue & Goodman (1997), investigated the effect of creatine consumption on anaerobic exercise capacity (reflected by the maximal accumulated oxygen deficit).
-To do this they carried out a double blind study whereby 26 subjects were either assigned to ingest 5g of creatine 4 times a day or to consume a placebo (artificial sweetener) for 5 days.
-Each day the subjects were exercised to exhaustion whereby the study revealed and increased time to exhaustion and increased vo2 max for up to 7 days after participants were supplemented with creatine.
+Another benefit of creatine supplementation is that it can act to improve aerobic capacity (how able your heart and lungs are to supply your muscles with oxygen).
+For example, a study by Bleue & Goodman (1997), investigated the effect of creatine consumption on anaerobic exercise capacity.
+In their study, the 26 were either assigned to ingest either 5g creatine 4 times a day or a placebo (artificial sweetener) for 5 days.
+Each day the subjects were exercised to exhaustion.
+The time to exhaustion was revealed and increased and increased vo2 max (the optimum rate at which the body can effectively use oxygen) for up to 7 days after participants were supplemented with creatine.

 3. Weight Loss